biocorecrg/NGS-QC-Course/docs/1- Library preparation.rst

 		RNase H has been the best method for detecting low-qualityRNA and even could eﬀectively replace the standard RNA-seq method based on oligo (dT).
 		For low-quantity RNA,the SMART and NuGEN approaches had lower duplication rates and signiﬁcantly decreased the necessary amount of starting material compared to other methods.

-2. **mRNA enrichment bias**: In eukaryotes enrich for polyadenylated RNA transcripts with oligo (dT) primers have shown that this method remove all non-poly (A) RNAs, such a reolication-dependant histones and lncRNAs (lacking of polyA), or incomplete mRNAs.
+2. **mRNA enrichment bias**: In eukaryotes enrich for polyadenylated RNA transcripts with oligo (dT) primers have shown that this method remove all non-poly (A) RNAs, such a reolication-dependant histones and lncRNAs (lacking of polyA),or incomplete mRNAs.

 	.. tip::
 		Targeting rRNA as depletion method will not limit to only mRNA molecules, may capture more immature transcripts, leading to a complexity increase of sequencing data (also is more expensive).